multiversx/mx-docs/docs/wallet/web-wallet.md

 All screenshots have been taken from an internal private wallet on a private internal blockchain.
 The design of the feature may change for the final release on mainnet.
 :::

+Starting with Altair release, a new section for Guardian feature is available in the wallet interface:

 ![img](/wallet/web-wallet/guardian_feature1.png)

 ### **Registering the Guardian**